 I tried to remember the last time I broke a sweat like this, but nothing came to mind.
-My history of physical activity is, frankly, quite brief; my history of inactivity is, however, quite long.
 I was a reserved child, growing up.
 I was also an active child, though not the most active of children.
 Perhaps my being active was not a matter of choice but by circumstance.
 Together with my brother and cousin, we would be up by 4 AM to go to the duksi—the Quranic school—where we would stay until dawn.
 We would then spend the rest of the day shuttling between the duksi, school, and the mosque.
 This naturally meant that I had a rather active early childhood.

 In the early years of primary school in Garissa’s Tetu Primary, we used to have physical education (PE) classes several times a week.
 When the bell rang, the children would stream out the classroom and make their way excitedly towards to the field behind the long lines of classrooms.
 This would be in mid-morning.
 There was excitement on our faces and the cheer of a child expecting an adventure.
 We set would set hurdles with sticks and jump over them and skipped rope and played football.